Home › About › Taiwan › Timeline

 - 1653・The Dutch colony in Taiwan thrives as a trade link between China, Japan and European colonies in Southeast Asia.

-- 1661・Forces under Sino-Japanese pirate, Koxinga, invade Taiwan and besiege the Dutch stronghold of Fort Zeelandia.
+- 1661・Pirates in the region, led by Sino-Japanese warlord Koxinga, launch an invasion of Taiwan and besiege the Dutch stronghold of Fort Zeelandia.

 - After a nine-month siege, the Dutch governor surrenders control over Taiwan to Koxinga.
 Dutch colonists in Taiwan relocate to Batavia (present-day Jakarta, Indonesia).

-- 1683・The Kingdom of Dongning is destroyed by the Manchu “Qing” Empire.
+- 1683・The Kingdom of Formosa is destroyed by the Manchu “Qing” Empire.
 Taiwan is annexed into the Manchu-Chinese realm.

 - 1684・Taiwan is organized as a prefecture under the jurisdiction of Fujian Province in China.